 Health and Safety Claims

 Businesses can expect to see different kinds of claims related to the failure to maintain a safe workplace or safe environment for visitors.
 These would likely start with allegations that a business failed to follow appropriate safety guidelines issued by the Occupational Safety & Health Administration (OSHA), Centers for Disease Control & Prevention (CDC), or equivalent state and local authorities.
 OSHA, CDC, and the states have all issued guidelines, many targeted to specific industries, to minimize the risk of spread of COVID-19.
-These guidelines are considered the minimally acceptable level of care to be taken.
-Failure to follow these could result in worker’s compensation claims by employees and negligence claims by third party.
+These guidelines are considered the minimally acceptable level of care to be taken by businesses.
+Failure to follow these could result in worker’s compensation claims by employees or negligence claims by third parties.
 A careful return to business plan with protocols and policies appropriate to the location and nature of the business are a critical defense against negligence claims.